Farmers, taxpayers and our economy all benefit from the farm safety net provided by crop insurance.

 - The rural economy is largely dependent on farmers’ ability to rebound after disaster strikes.
 A study by Farm Credit Services of America explained this relationship following the historic 2012 drought, noting that Federal crop insurance saved 20,900 jobs – with an annual labor income of $721 million – in Iowa, Nebraska, South Dakota, and Wyoming alone.

 - Absent crop insurance, the total cost of natural disasters that harm farmers would fall directly on U.S. taxpayers.

-- Every American consumer relies upon agriculture for food and clothes, and agriculture accounts for nearly five percent of America’s economy and around 10 percent of U.S. employment.
-Therefore, it is in the public interest to have a financially stable agricultural sector and a strong, publicly-supported crop insurance safety net for farmers, who increasingly face variable weather patterns and unfair competition from foreign countries that subsidize heavily, and often violate international trade rules.
+American consumers rely upon agriculture for food and fiber.
+Additionally, in 2019 agriculture and related industries accounted for 10.9 percent of U.S. employment as well as 5.2 percent of the U.S. gross domestic output.
+Therefore, it is in the public interest to have a financially stable agricultural sector and a strong public-private partnership in support of the crop insurance safety net for farmers, who increasingly face increasingly severe weather patterns due to climate change and unfair competition from foreign countries that may violate international trade rules.

 * Updated January 2023